xiaoyeye/CNNC/README.md

 #users need to install the latest python and all the modules required by the code.
 Developer's environment is python 3.6.3 in a Linux server which is now running Centos 6.5 as the underlying OS and Rocks 6.1.1 as the cluster management revision.
 And Developer uses theano as the Keras backend in python.
 GPU is GeForce GTX 1080.
-We strongly recommend GPU
+We strongly recommend GPU acceleration and conda management for package, dependency and environment.

 # Trained model for: